 => Response:

-We added the revised text to clarify our synthesis of researchers’ comments on research question revision:
+We added the following revised text to clarify our synthesis of researchers’ comments on the revision of research questions:

 “XX”

 Reviewer 4, Comment 4: In the section on opportunities, the discussion of open science and computing infrastructure could benefit from some examples, as it is unclear whether it relates to the public availability of raw survey data or to methodologies enabled by advances in computing power, such as Bayesian latent variable models, which have been used to carry out more complex types of harmonization.
 The latter also seems to overlap with the subsequent discussion of methodological innovations.
 How are the two sections distinct?